Army Emergency Relief Campaign Jumps into Fort Liberty

-The Army Emergency Relief campaign kickoff event was held at the Iron Mike Conference Center on Fort Liberty, raising awareness of the nonprofit organization supporting Soldiers and their Families.
-AER has been the go-to nonprofit for Soldiers and their families needing support—or for those wishing to donate—for more than 80 years; March 7, 2024.
-(U.S. Army photo by Jason Ragucci, Fort Liberty Garrison Public Affairs Office)
+FORT LIBERTY, N.C. – Thursday, March 7, 2024, marked the kickoff of the Army Emergency Relief campaign at the Iron Mike Conference Center on Fort Liberty, raising awareness of the nonprofit organization supporting Soldiers and their Families.
+AER has been the go-to nonprofit for Soldiers and their families needing support—or for those wishing to donate—for more than 80 years.

+XVIII Airborne Corps Deputy Commanding General, Maj.
+Gen. Colin Tuley, Fort Liberty Garrison Commander Col. John Wilcox, and CEO of the AER program, Sgt.
+Maj. of the Army (Ret) Michael Anthony (Tony) Grinston attended the kickoff campaign event.

+“You may not know exactly what to do as a leader when somebody is in financial need,” said Grinston.
+“All you have to do is care and go with them to ensure they get the assistance they need.”

 |Date Taken: